header_topleft Home About Datakit Solutions Partners Support News header_topright

 Organization of STEP at a glance

-STEP is very modular in its definition, different application protocols may share many common definitions, hence they can interoperate for what is common between them.
-For a given applicative domain or set of domains, such as 3D CAD, relevant data definitions are taken from some parts, that we can use as reference.
-If a new domain is to be considered, additional data and constructs come.
+STEP is very modular in its definition, different application protocols may share many common definitions, so they can interoperate for what they have in common.
+For a given applicative domain or set of domains, such as 3D CAD, the relevant definitions are taken from such and such parts, which then act as a reference.
+To support a new domain, additional data and constructs are added.

 Each STEP Part is identified by a number; groups of numbers correspond to various kinds of Parts.
-Here are listed the most noticeable STEP parts in use in the domain of mechanical 3D CAD :
+Here is a list of the most notable STEP Parts in use in 3D mechanical CAD :

 • Part 1 : Overview and fundamental principles